Five things to know about the Seahawks’ next opponent, the Los Angeles Rams

 The Seahawks, meanwhile, have won three consecutive road games — if you count the win over the Raiders in London as a road game — after dropping their first two to start the season.
 According to the Westgate Las Vegas SuperBook, they enter the week as a whopping 10-point underdog, however.

 The combined record of the three teams the Seahawks have bested on the road is 6-18.
-So it’s safe to say they’ve yet to encounter a challenge quite like the one they’ll see on Sunday.
+So it’s safe to say they’ve yet to encounter a challenge quite like the one they’ll see Sunday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.